arbor-sim/arbor/doc/co_mechanisms.rst

 A *mechanism catalogue* is a collection of mechanisms that maintains:

-1. Collection of mechanism metadata indexed by name.
+1. A collection of mechanism metadata indexed by name.
 2. A further hierarchy of *derived* mechanisms, that allow specialization of global parameters, ion bindings, and implementations.
 3. A map for looking up a concrete mechanism implementation on a target hardware back end.

-A derived mechanism can be given a new name.
-Alternatively derived mechanisms can be created implicitly.
-When a mechanism name of the form ``"mech/param=value,..."`` is :ref:`requested <mechanisms-name-note>`, if the mechanism of that name does not already exist in the catalogue, it will be implicitly derived from an existing mechanism ``"mech"``, with global parameters and ion bindings overridden by the supplied assignments that follow the slash.
-If the mechanism in question has a single ion dependence, then that ion name can be omitted in the assignments; ``"mech/oldion=newion"`` will make the same derived mechanism as simply ``"mech/newion"``.
+Derived mechanisms will always have a different name to the mechanism from which they are derived.
+This name is given explicitly when the derivation is constructed, or implicitly when a mechanism is :ref:`requested <mechanisms-name-note>` with a name of the form ``"mech/param=value,..."``.
+In this instance, if a mechanism of that name does not already exist in the catalogue, it will be implicitly derived from an existing mechanism ``"mech"`` with global parameters and ion bindings set according to the assignments following the slash.
+If the mechanism ``"mech"`` depends upon only a single ion, the name of that ion can be omitted in the assignments: ``"mech/oldion=newion"`` and ``"mech/newion"`` are equivalent derivations.

-In additional being able to derive new mechanisms, catalogtues provide and interface for looking up a mechanism by name, and querying the following properties:
+Catalogues provide an interface for querying mechanism metadata, which includes the following information:

-* Global parameter: name, units and default value.
+* Global parameter names, units, and default values.
-* Range parameters: name, units and default value.
+* Range parameter names, units, and default values.
-* State variables: name, units and default value.
+* State variable names, units and default values.
-* Ion dependency: for each ion whether it writes concentrations or reversal potential, and whether the mechanism reads the reversal potential.
+* Ion dependencies: for each ion used by the mechanism, information on whether the mechanism writes to its internal or external concentration or to its reversal potential value, and whether it reads or asserts the ionic charge.

 Default Mechanisms
 ''''''''''''''''''